cdaein/vite-plugin-ssam-replicate/README.md

 # vite-plugin-ssam-replicate

 This is a plugin for [Ssam.js](https://github.com/cdaein/ssam) creative coding helper.
 It uses [Replicate](https://replicate.com/) Node.js API to generate Stable Diffusion image from your HTML5 Canvas drawing.
-With this plugin, you don't have to write boilerplate code for the backend and focus on your Canvas drawing code.
+With this plugin, you don't have to write boilerplate for the backend and focus on your Canvas drawing code.

 ## Notes